 A parallel phenomenon has been the media maelstrom: the global spread of fake news has reached undue proportions.
 In light of this, the mainstream media has not only seen their audience numbers skyrocket, but also how, after a long time, society has acknowledged their role as guarantors of verified and diverse information.

-Enric Juliana, deputy director and columnist of the newspaper La Vanguardia; Manuel Carvalho, editor of the Portuguese newspaper Público and Francesco Olivo, expert in political information for the Italian newspaper La Stampa will address these concerns.
+Enric Juliana, deputy director and columnist of the newspaper La Vanguardia; Manuel Carvalho, editor of the Portuguese newspaper Público; Francesco Olivo, expert in political information for the Italian newspaper La Stampa, and René Moerland editor-in-chief of the Dutch newspaper NRC Handelsblad will address these concerns.
 The debate will be moderated by Miquel Molina, Associate Editor of La Vanguardia.

 Spanish philosopher and essayist Fernando Savater, renowned for his extensive work on Basque terrorism and winner of the Octavio Paz Prize, is joined by Polish historian Adam Michnik, director of Gazeta Wyborcza newspaper, a political activist who has been granted numerous civic and professional recognitions including being named a Chevalier de la Légion d’Honneur.
 They agree that the time has come to join forces, to rekindle the spirit of the European ideal and face the threat of radical nationalism.
 These two icons of liberal thought and defenders of Europe share their views on stage.